-View DAMIAN SIENKIEWICZ's Obituary on Times-Standard.com and share memories
+View Damian Sienkiewicz's Obituary on Times-Standard.com and share memories

 At work, Damian was known for his loyalty, dedication, determination, and intelligence.
 These same qualities rise to the top in his personal life too and we would add generous, kind and wickedly witty.
 Really he was so funny.
 Sometimes he would giggle so hard it would bring tears to his own eyes.
 He wore a beanie at work almost every day, he wrapped Christmas gifts in foil, he would give you his coat or his shoes if you needed them.
 He gave great hugs.
 Damian touched all that were lucky enough to know him.
 He was special and unique, the empty space he leaves will not be filled, but the memories we have will continue to overflow our hearts.

-A Mass will be held in his honor at Sacred Heart Catholic Church in Eureka on July 28th at 4:30 pm.
+A Mass will be held in his honor at St Joseph Catholic Church at Henderson and C street in Eureka on July 28th at 4:30 pm.